pnnl/leapR/README.md

-# MEAP
+#leapR

-Multi-omic Enrichment Analysis of Pathways (MEAP) in R
+Layered Enrichment Analysis of Pathways in R (leapR) a set of scripts to perform basic (and more complicated) statistical enrichment analysis on single- or multi-omics data.